tom-howard/com2009/docs/course/assignment1/part2.md

 !!! question "Questions"
     1. Which *topic* is used to control the velocity of the robot?
-    1. What *message type* does this topic use?
+    1. What *interface* does this topic use?

     [Return here if you need a reminder on how to find the answers to these questions](./part1.md#ex3).

-We also learnt how to find out more about this particular message type (using the `ros2 interface show` command):
+We also learnt how to find out more about this particular interface (using the `ros2 interface show` command):

 ``` { .txt .no-copy }
 Vector3  linear